kevinwlu/dsd/Nexys-A7/Lab-1/README.md

 ![7s.png](https://github.com/kevinwlu/dsd/blob/master/Nexys-A7/Lab-1/7s.png)

+* A '0' on the cathode turns a segment on

 ## Project 1 - LED Decoder

 ### 1. Create a new RTL project called _leddec_ in Vivado Quick Start